Start planning your trip

 Photo by Pixta

 You've probably heard that cell phone plans in Japan are expensive.
-It’s not surprising, considering the average monthly bill from the three major mobile carriers (*1) is 8,312 yen (*2).
+It’s not surprising, considering the average monthly bill from the three major mobile carriers was 8,312 yen (*2) according to a 2020 survey.
+As of 2024, there has not been a significant change in that amount.

 An Influx of Low-Price Smartphone Plans

-Meanwhile, the popularity of Rakuten Mobile (Japanese) and Y!mobile (Japanese) has risen sharply.
-Rakuten Mobile has the largest data network next to the major carriers, while Y!mobile provides low-cost SIM card services.
+Furthermore, the popularity of Rakuten Mobile (Japanese) and Y!mobile (Japanese) has risen sharply.
+Rakuten Mobile has the largest data network next to the major carriers, while Y!mobile provides cheap SIM card services.

 *1: the major three carriers in Japan are NTT docomo, KDDI, and SoftBank.